-We very much respect that your application is important to you and we are working very hard to get admission decisions to students as soon as possible.
+We very much respect that your application is important to you.
 Each application is reviewed individually to ensure that everything a student submits is carefully considered and that each student receives a fair and consistent admission decision.
 Admission is very competitive.
 For example, for fall 2016 admission, we received more than 49,000 applications for a freshman class of approximately 5,700 students.
 While we are very grateful for the strong interest in the University of Minnesota, the number of applications submitted and the strength of the applicant pool has created a competitive admissions situation for fall 2015.

 We have prepared several Frequently Asked Questions below to provide detailed information about how we review applications and make admission decisions.